 Zinc oxide, like most powders, can be a health risk if inhaled.
 This is not a concern with zinc oxide in cream and lotion-based sunscreens.
 Zinc oxide can also be photo-reactive, meaning that UV exposure can generate reactive oxygen species, or free radicals, which can damage living cells.
 This too is not a concern with the zinc oxide in our sunscreens because:

 Zinc oxide is one of only 17 active ingredients currently approved by the FDA for use in sunscreens.
-Upon application, zinc oxide particles sit on the outermost layer of your skin, the stratum corneum, where they scatter and absorb ultraviolet radiation, protecting your living skin below.
+Upon application, zinc oxide particles sit on the outermost layer of your skin, the stratum corneum, where they scatter, absorb, and reflect ultraviolet radiation, protecting your living skin below.
 Zinc oxide is unique among sunscreen ingredients in that it is truly a broad-spectrum blocker, protecting from UVA, UVB, and even UVC.
 Titanium dioxide is another mineral active ingredient you may see in other brands' sunscreens.
 While it protects from UVB rays very well it does not protect from UVA as well as zinc oxide does.

 We've determined that zinc oxide is the safest, most effective active sunscreen ingredient available.
 It also stands alone in that it is a truly effective, single-ingredient, broad spectrum blocker, meaning that it protects from UVA, UVB, and even UVC rays.
 It also has a time tested safety record having been used in other topical drugs such as calamine lotion and diaper cream for a long time.